 We recognize that vendor representatives often have a unique expertise to contribute to discussions in the community.
 As such, please wait at least one business day before responding to any questions directly related to your product or service, or until an unaffiliated community member has responded (whichever comes first).

 If you’re sharing content hosted on your vendor website, you are restricted to sharing it in our #vendor-content channel.
 Any violations of this guideline will result in your content being removed (you can repost in the correct channel after this happens).

 If you are attempting to hire for an open role, you can post those opportunities one (1) time in our #data-jobs channel.
 You are not allowed to outbound any candidates directly in the community.

-If you think the community would be better served by having a dedicated channel for your tool type, please reach out to our head of developer marketing, Allie Dyer Bluemel, via Slack to request a dedicated channel.
+If you think the community would be better served by having a dedicated channel for your tool type, please reach out to our head of developer marketing, Allie Beazell, via Slack to request a dedicated channel.
 We will ask the community at large if this channel is something they see a need for before creating it.